magicbell/mobile-inbox/README.md

 You will also need [NodeJS](https://nodejs.org) and [Yarn](https://yarnpkg.com) for obvious reasons.

-More details on how to set up a React Native dev environment can be found on [reactnative.dev](https://reactnative.dev/docs/environment-setup).
+More details on how to set up a React Native dev environment can be found on [reactnative.dev](https://reactnative.dev/docs/set-up-your-environment).

+Install the dependencies by running `yarn`.

 ## Starting A Local Development Build